thebabush/binja_reloaded/README.md

 Simple plugin to reload binja plugin files when they change.
 Coded because I was tired of restarting binja (non-commercial version) to play with its API.

+## Limitations:

+`watchdog` does not support symlinks as of now, so you should develop your plugins in `~/.binaryninja/plugins/` instead of symlinking from a saner path.

 ## Minimum Version

 This plugin requires the following minimum version of Binary Ninja: